National Museum (Oman): Collection

-The museum is equipped with infrastructure for 43 digital immersive experiences, a Learning Centre, conservation facilities, an ultra-high definition cinema, and discovery areas for children.
-It adopted the region’s first open-plan museum storage concept, where visitors can learn about the various processes that artifacts go through before they are put on display.
+The museum is equipped with infrastructure for 43 digital immersive experiences, a learning center, conservation facilities, an ultra-high-definition cinema, and discovery areas for children.
+It adopted the region's first open-plan museum storage concept, where visitors learn about the various processes that artifacts go through before they are put on display.
 It features an integrated infrastructure for special needs and is the first museum in the Middle East to adopt Arabic Braille script for the visually impaired.

 Building

-The museum is located in the heart of Muscat in a purpose-designed building.
+The museum is in a purpose-designed building in the heart of Muscat.
 The total area of the building is 13,700 m2, including 4,000 m2 allocated for 14 permanent galleries.
 A further 400 m2 are allocated for temporary exhibitions.